SandreaSub/SafeMinimapDock/README.md

 SafeMinimapDock lets you manually collect minimap addon buttons into a simple dock without automatically scanning or grabbing every minimap frame.

-Buttons are arranged in rows of 5 icons.

 ## Features

 - 5 minimap buttons per row